Our service now covers areas all across Canada

 Since the kitchen is a place where you undoubtedly spend lots of time, it will likely be the first space you’ll want to spruce up.

-- Leave your blinds open as often as possible.
+Note that leaving your blinds open as often as possible is also an excellent idea.
 Although in Canada we can have some drab gray days, it’s important to keep your blinds open in order to get as much natural light as possible into your home.
 In fact, almost 10% of your energy expenditure on heat can be saved simply by allowing the sunlight to add warmth naturally.

-- Most people don’t realize that just by turning the thermostat down by only 1°C you can save up to $100 every year!
+On another note, it's worth mentioning that most people don’t realize that just by turning the thermostat down by only 1°C you can save up to $100 every year.
 The best part is that a 1° drop in temperature is so negligible that you probably won’t even notice it.

-- Growing plants is a great way to make your home literally greener.
+Lastly, let's remind ourselves that growing plants is a great way to make your home literally greener.
 Growing small vegetables like cherry tomatoes is a simple way to add colour and have a quick snack on hand.
 One great part about indoor plants is that some of these remove toxins and purify the air of your home.
-Garden Mum, dracaena and bamboo are only a few of your many options!
+Garden Mum, dracaena and bamboo are only a few of your many options.

-The bathroom is a haven, somewhere you can spend plenty of time so it is extremely important to curb wasteful bathroom habits.
+The bathroom is a haven, somewhere you can spend plenty of time so it is extremely important to curb wasteful bathroom habits by: